tubakousar/e-commercewebsite/README.md

 Example API endpoints:

-GET /api/products: Fetch all products
+GET /api/products: Fetch all products.

 User-Friendly Interface: Clean and intuitive design for smooth navigation.
 Responsive Design: Fully optimized for all devices, from desktops to mobiles.